 Dropshipping VAT depends on where your goods and customers are.
 Book a quick call and we'll untangle your specific supply chain.

-This guide explains how VAT really works for UK dropshippers: the two separate supplies in every order, how the £135 import rule applies, who counts as the importer of record, and when you need to register.
+This guide explains how VAT really works for UK dropshippers, in plain English: the two separate supplies in every order, how the £135 import rule applies, who counts as the importer of record, and when you actually need to register.

 Each supply has its own VAT treatment, decided by where the goods start, where they end up, and where each party is established.
 Once you map these two supplies, the rules fall into place.